wpmartin/dbt-dremio-fundamentals/unit-1/README.md

 ### Configuring Settings for an Individual Model

 To set custom configurations settings for a specific model you can use the `config()` function within the model file.
-This will override the model-group configuration specificied in the `dbt_project.yml` file.
+This will override the model-group configuration specified in the `dbt_project.yml` file.

 To override the materialization method to `table` put the following at the top of a model file, above the SELECT statement: